Choosing between Costa Rica vs Hawaii depends on the type of trip you want.

 What is nature like in Costa Rica?

-Costa Rica has a diverse landscape with plenty of natural flora and fauna.
+Costa Rica has a diverse landscape with extremely rich biodiversity.

 Native species such as spider monkeys, sloths, turtles, and dolphins are popular with visitors.
 They can sometimes be spotted when hiking through one of the 28 national parks or when visiting a nearby beach.
 If you can swing it, a visit to a sloth sanctuary will melt your heart!